 Our Greater China region accounts for a significant part of our business and expected growth.
 Any decline in sales or customers in this region would harm our business, financial condition and results of operations.
 Our Greater China region consists of China, Hong Kong and Taiwan and is currently our largest and most rapidly growing region.
-Since our acquisition of BabyCare, Ltd. in China in 2010, our international growth strategy has been centered on growing BabyCare's business in China.
-As a result of this strategy, China has been our fastest growing market over the last few years and is now our largest individual market.
-As we have focused on China, we have also experienced a meaningful decline in sales and customers in our Hong Kong market and our results in this market may continue to decline in the future.
+Our international growth strategy has been centered on growing BabyCare's business in China for the last several years.
+As a result of this strategy, China has been our fastest growing market and is now our largest individual market.
 If we are not successful in continuing to grow BabyCare's sales and customer base in China, our consolidated growth as a company will be negatively affected and our business, financial condition and results of operations may be harmed.
 BabyCare must comply with significant operational, financial, and other regulatory requirements to engage in direct selling in China.
 Although we believe that, in light of our successful Asian Associate base, we will be successful in growing BabyCare's business in China, it is difficult to assess the extent to which BabyCare's Chinese business model and Associate compensation plan will be successful in that market or deemed to be compliant with applicable laws and regulations by the Chinese government.
 Although we are required to conduct our operations in China through BabyCare, we believe that our long-term success in China will depend on our ability to successfully integrate, to the extent possible, our operations with BabyCare's operations.
 In light of the factors listed above, and the other risks to our business, there can be no assurance that we will be successful in growing sales and customers in China through BabyCare.

 Our operations in China are subject to significant government regulation and scrutiny, as well as a variety of legal, political, and economic risks.
 If the government modifies the direct selling regulations, or interprets and enforces the regulations in a manner that is adverse to our business in China, our consolidated business and results of operations may be materially harmed.
 Our business in China is that of BabyCare, a direct selling company that we indirectly acquired several years ago to facilitate our expansion into China.
-BabyCare has been granted licenses from the Chinese government to conduct direct selling operations in four provinces in China and has applied for licenses in additional municipalities and provinces.
+BabyCare has been granted licenses from the Chinese government to conduct direct selling operations in twelve provinces in China and has applied for licenses in additional municipalities and provinces.
 BabyCare's business model has been designed specifically for China based on a number of factors, including: (i) BabyCare's communications with the Chinese government, (ii) BabyCare's interpretation of the direct selling regulations, as well as their understanding of how the government interprets and enforces the regulations, and (iii) BabyCare's understanding of how other multinational direct selling companies operate in China.
 Notwithstanding the foregoing, BabyCare has not received confirmation from the Chinese government that its business model and operations in China comply with applicable laws and regulations, including those pertaining to direct selling.

-The Chinese government has adopted direct selling laws and regulations that are uncertain and evolving.
+The direct selling laws and regulations in China are uncertain and evolving.
 These regulations contain a number of financial and operational restrictions for direct selling companies, most notably on pyramid selling and multi-level compensation.
-These regulations are also subject to discretionary interpretation and enforcement by various municipal and provincial level officials in China.
-We cannot assure you that BabyCare's business model or the activities of its employees, promoters or direct sellers will be deemed by regulatory authorities to be compliant with current or future laws and regulations.
-In the past, the Chinese government has fined, penalized, and, in some cases, terminated direct selling licenses and shut down companies that it believed were in violation of applicable laws and regulations.
-As such, there can be no assurance that the Chinese government's interpretation and enforcement of applicable laws and regulations will not negatively impact BabyCare's business, result in regulatory investigations or lead to fines or penalties against BabyCare, USANA or our Associates in China.
+The laws and regulations are also subject to discretionary interpretation and enforcement by various state, provincial and municipal level officials in China.
+We cannot be certain that BabyCare's business model or the activities of its employees or Associates will be deemed by Chinese regulatory authorities to be compliant with current or future laws and regulations.